qgis/QGIS-Documentation/source/working/working_with_vector.rst

 The :guilabel:`Add PostGIS Table(s)` dialog will be displayed.
 To access the connection manager, click on the **[New]** button to display the :guilabel:`Create a New PostGIS Connection` dialog.
-The parameters required for a connection are shown in table :ref:`table_connections`.
+The parameters required for a connection are shown in table_connections_.

 Optional you can activate following checkboxes: